boveus/hyrax-wiki/Customizing-Metadata.md

 The form class, used to control the new/edit form, and the presenter class, used to control the show page, can be identified in the controller class.
 The default values for these are:

 - form_class = model_name.name + Form (e.g. GenericWorkForm) defined in [CurationConcern's work_form_service.rb](https://github.com/projecthydra/curation_concerns/blob/163d6029703bd5eeb77f9e15a7c21e9d5391f8cf/app/services/curation_concerns/work_form_service.rb) self.form_class method
-- show_presenter = Sufia::WorkShowPresenter defined in [Sufia's works_controller_behavior.rb](https://github.com/projecthydra/sufia/blob/master/app/controllers/concerns/sufia/works_controller_behavior.rb)
+- show_presenter = Hyrax::WorkShowPresenter defined in [Hyrax's works_controller_behavior.rb](https://github.com/projecthydra/hyrax/blob/master/app/controllers/concerns/hyrax/works_controller_behavior.rb)

 These can be overridden in the GenericWorksController class using...